• Skip to main content

 No differentiation is made between the various components that make up your weight.

-While your total weight is an exciting thing to track and can be used to monitor the success of your workout program and diet, it doesn’t tell you the whole story, and while your weight can and will change, this isn’t always a good thing.
+While your total weight is exciting to track and can help you monitor the success of your workout program and diet, it doesn’t tell the whole story.

 Table of Contents